smlcitias/Intern_SE/README.md

 # Intern_SE

-We are present the two task SE model with BLSTM, one is the Mapping task and other is the IRM task.
+We show two task SE models with BLSTM, one for the Mapping task and the other for the IRM task.
+The dataset is VCTK.
 The Dataset is VCTK.

 you can used run1.sh to training and testing the SE model.